Syzygium thompsonii: Description

-Neil Snow & Jan Veldkamp wrote that the specimens from Guam seemed to "have more or less flattened branchlets with buds 11-13 mm long."
-This differed from specimens from Rota and Saipan, which "tend to be slightly 4-angled and have buds (6-)7-8.5 mm long," suggesting these qualify as separate sub-species.
+Neil Snow & Jan Veldkamp wrote in Austrobaileya (2010) that the specimens from Guam seemed to "have more or less flattened branchlets with buds 11-13 mm long."
+This differed from specimens from Rota and Saipan, which "tend to be slightly 4-angled and have buds (6-)7-8.5 mm long," suggesting these qualify as separate subspecies.

 Distribution and habitat

 Syzygium thompsonii is a canopy tree found in limestone forests.
 It is listed as endemic only to the 3 southernmost Mariana islands: Guam, Rota and Saipan.
-The Smithsonian herbarium contains two specimens from Saipan, one from Water Cave and the other from the north slope of Mt.
-Tapochau.
-However, the Global Biodiversity Information Facility (GBIF) database (which include data from iNaturalist) includes no specimens from Saipan.
+On Guam, the tree is only found in the northern limestone forest.
+The Smithsonian's US National Herbarium holds specimens from Saipan, collected from Water Cave and the north slope of Mt.
+Tapochau, It also holds specimens from Rota, collected from the limestone forest at the start of the last ascent into the savanna, and another from the high limestone area below the top cliffs of the western end of Rota.

 Ecology

-Although the critically-endangered Rota white-eye (Zosterops rotensis) is primarily insectivorous, it has been observed feeding on various fruits, including that of Syzygium thompsonii.
+Although the critically endangered Rota white-eye (Zosterops rotensis) is primarily insectivorous, it has been observed feeding on various fruits, including that of Syzygium thompsonii.

 No insects were reported to have been collected from Syzygium thompsonii, based on a search of the Bishop Museum's Insects of Micronesia publications between 1955 and 2017.

-A 2018 survey of the Northwest Field in northern Guam observed 36 specimens of the federally threatened orchid, Tuberolabium guamense, growing on three Syzygium thompsonii trees.
+A 2016-2017 survey of the Northwest Field in northern Guam observed 36 specimens of the federally threatened orchid, Tuberolabium guamense, growing on three Syzygium thompsonii trees.

 Conservation status

 Syzygium thompsonii has not been assessed by the International Union for Conservation of Nature (IUCN).
-A 2000 survey of plots on Anderson Airforce Base land in norther Guam found no Syzygium thompsonii trees, nor did the 2008 Botanical survey of the War in the Pacific National Historical Park Guam, which includes limestone forest in west-central Guam.
-A 2013 forest inventory identified Syzygium thompsonii on only 2 of 48 island-wide plots, but estimated there were 178,000 trees on Guam (although with a substantial sampling error of 172,000).
+A 2000 survey of plots on Anderson Airforce Base in northern Guam found no Syzygium thompsonii trees, nor did the 2008 Botanical Survey of the War in the Pacific National Historical Park Guam, which includes limestone forest in west-central Guam.
+A 2013 forest inventory identified Syzygium thompsonii on only two of 48 island-wide plots, but estimated there were 178,000 trees on Guam (although with a substantial sampling error of 172,000).
 This inventory found Syzygium thompsonii to be the 29th most common tree of 49 species listed.
 Syzygium thompsonii accounted for 0.24% of all trees identified.
-All specimens were small, measuring between 1.0 and 4.9 inches diameter at breast height.
-The 2018 survey of the Northwest Field on Guam found Syzygium thompsonii occurrence as "Occasional."
+All specimens were small, measuring between 1.0- and 4.9-inches diameter at breast height.
+The 2016-2017 survey of the Northwest Field on Guam found Syzygium thompsonii occurrence as "Occasional."